Cognitive Maps & Automatic Drawing

 Automatic Drawing samples

-Once you’ve made a drawing and documented it in your blog post… you’re done!
+Once you’ve made a drawing and documented it on Canvas… you’re done!

 Hannah Mandias used her automatic drawing as the starting point for a much larger drawing.
 The original drawing is in there, but she’s really taken it to a different place!